barberezra/project_game/README.md

 There was supposed to be a Rankings Page from team AlgorithmArena.
 However, our team was quite disorganized at the time the collaboration was supposed to happen, so we ultimately decided to scrape the Rankings page.

 ## Acknowledgments
 We would like to thank Professor Matthew Lepinski for the mentorship and to all who provided feedback and support throughout the development process!
-Additionnaly, thank you to AlgorithmArena for working on a portion of our game's database, which entails showing ranked players from db: most wins, most loses, and more!
+Additionally, thank you to AlgorithmArena for working on a portion of our game's database, which entails showing ranked players from db: most wins, most loses, and more!